lfurtkevicova/gislab-my-notes/docs/general/about.rst

 clients.
 Students can gain various knowledge from Linux systems principles to GIS development.

-Or it can be useful for **science institutions** which can effectively use horizontally scalable computing power, advanced tools and extensibility.
+GIS.lab can be useful for **science institutions** which can effectively use horizontally scalable computing power, advanced tools and extensibility.

 Next, **small projects** or **poor countries** can appreciate affordable, complete solution, low system requirements and already mentioned maintenance-free clients.
 GIS.lab can save huge amount of obtaining and maintenance costs.

-In any case, it can serve as ideal system just for `Open Source <https://en.wikipedia.org/wiki/Open-source_software>`_ technologies popularization.
+Or in any case, it can serve as ideal system just for `Open Source <https://en.wikipedia.org/wiki/Open-source_software>`_ technologies popularization.